eric0111/TachoE-NL1-0.0.1/README.md

 Preliminary studies on reference papers, goal of the analysis, metrics and dataset, projects and software specification, implementation choices, and further developments are available in "TachoE-NL1-0.0.1_Report.pdf"

 ## Acnkoweldgemnts
-I want to thank Necstcamp, Prof. Marco D. Santambrogio, Letizia Clementi PhD, and POLIMI for giving me opportunity to play with this project.
+I want to thank NECSTCamp, Prof. Marco D. Santambrogio, Letizia Clementi PhD, and POLIMI for giving me opportunity to play with this project.